arvigeus/AZ-204/Exercises/Create Blob storage resources by using the .NET client library/README.md

 ## Build the full app

-For each of the following sections below you'll find a brief description of the action being taken as well as the code snippet you'll add to the project.
-Each new snippet is appended to the one before it, and we'll build and run the console app at the end.
+Now it's time to build the app.
+The following sections contain a brief description of the action being taken as well, as the code snippet you add to the project.
+Each new snippet is appended to the one before it.
+You build and run the console app at the end.

-For each example below copy the code and append it to the previous snippet in the example code section of the _Program.cs_ file.
+For each of the following examples, copy the code and append it to the previous snippet in the example code section of the _Program.cs_ file.

 ### Create a container

-To create the container first create an instance of the `BlobServiceClient` class, then call the `CreateBlobContainerAsync` method to create the container in your storage account.
-A GUID value is appended to the container name to ensure that it is unique.
-The `CreateBlobContainerAsync` method will fail if the container already exists.
+Creating a container includes creating an instance of the `BlobServiceClient` class, and then calling the `CreateBlobContainerAsync` method to create the container in your storage account.
+A GUID value is appended to the container name to ensure that it's unique.
+The `CreateBlobContainerAsync` method fails if the container already exists.

 ```csharp
 //Create a unique name for the container